The Best Banks for Small Business Loans

 Bank of America also offers unsecured and secured lines of credit.
 The unsecured line of credit is available in amounts of $10,000 and up, and revolving terms with annual renewal.
 To qualify, you need at least two years in business and $100,000 in annual revenue.

-The secured line of credit, on the other hand, is available in amounts of $25,000 and up, and the same revolving terms.
+The secured line of credit is available in amounts of $25,000 and up, and the same revolving terms.
 To qualify, you need at least two years in business and $250,000 in annual revenue.
 You can secure your credit line using a blanket lien on your assets or a certificate of deposit.

 Additional Loan Options